core-wg/transport-indication/draft-ietf-core-transport-indication.md

 For example, if DNS is used, it obtains SVCB records for \_coap.sensor.example.com, and receives the corresponding AAAA record either immediately from an SVCB aware resolver or through a second query.
-It learns that the service is available through CoAP-over-DTLS (ALPN "coap") or through unencrypted TCP or UDP, and that port 61616 needs to be used.
+It learns that the service is available through CoAP-over-DTLS (ALPN "co"), CoAP-over-TLS (ALPN "coap"), or through unencrypted TCP or UDP, and that port 61616 needs to be used in all cases.

 If the server and the client do not have a transport in common, or if one of them supports only IPv4 and the other only IPv6,